Temporary North-West Council: Indigenous people

 The council implemented legislation to provide training programs and equipment to teach Indigenous people agricultural practices.
 This legislation included providing cattle and other livestock.
 Members of the council also proposed and negotiated the first treaties, creating the reserve system in Canada.

 The council also set regulations in the final session to limit the buffalo hunt; this was a measure to address the sharp decline in the buffalo population.
 This was also a further measure to encourage Indigenous populations to adopt agricultural practices using programs that had been previously implemented by the government.

 Justice

 The council also proposed the appointment of stipendiary magistrates to the North-West Council to deal with most legal cases in the territory.
 Each appointed magistrate would take up residence in a certain area and be responsible for all legal cases.
 The magistrates were given the option of referring cases of an unusual nature to the Court of Queen's Bench of Manitoba.
-This became the prominent justice system of the territory until the Supreme Court of the Northwest Territories was founded in 1887.
-This court system played a major role in the development and history of the 1st Council of the Northwest Territories.
+This became the prominent justice system of the territory until the Supreme Court of the North-West Territories was founded in 1887.
+This court system played a major role in the development and history of the 1st Council of the North-West Territories.